LIPS-scheme/lips/REFERENCE.md

 ```
 (map fn . lists)

-Higher order function that call function `fn` by for each
+Higher-order function that calls function `fn` with each
-value of the argument.
+value of the list.
 If you provide more then one list as argument
 it will take each value from each list and call `fn` function
 with that many argument as number of list arguments.
 The return
-values of the function call is acumulated in result list and
+values of the fn calls are accumulated in a result list and
-returned by the call to map.
+returned by map.
 ```

 ## match
 ```
 (match pattern string)

-function return match object from JavaScript as list or #f if not match.
+Function that returns a match object from JavaScript as a list or #f if
+no match.
 ```

 ## max
 ```
 (max n1 n2 ...)

-Return maximum of it's arguments.
+Returns the maximum of its arguments.
 ```

 ## member
 ```
 (member obj list)

-Function return first object in the list that match using equal? function.
+Returns first object in the list that match using equal? function.
 ```

 ## memq
 ```
 (memq obj list)

-Function return first object in the list that match using eq? function.
+Returns first object in the list that match using eq? function.
 ```

 ## memv
 ```
 (memv obj list)

-Function return first object in the list that match using eqv? function.
+Returns first object in the list that match using eqv? function.
 ```

 ## min
 ```
 (min n1 n2 ...)

-Return minimum of it's arguments.
+Returns the minimum of its arguments.
 ```

 ## modulo
 ```
 (modulo a b)

-Function return modulo operation on it's argumennts.
+Returns modulo operation on its argumennts.
 ```

 ## n-ary
 ```
 (n-ary n fn)

-Return new function that limit number of arguments to n.
+Returns a new function that limits the number of arguments to n.
 ```

 ## nan?
 ```
 (nan? x)

-Function check if argument x is Not a Number (NaN) value.
+Checks if argument x is Not a Number (NaN) value.
 ```

 ## native-symbol?
 ```
 (native-symbol? object)

-Function check if value is JavaScript symbol.
+Checks if value is JavaScript Symbol.
 ```

 ## native.number
 ```
 (native.number obj)

-If argument is number it will convert to native number.
+If argument is a number it will convert it to a native number.
 ```

 ## negative?
 ```
 (negative? x)

-Function check if number is smaller then 0
+Checks if the number is smaller then 0
 ```

 ## new
 ```
 (new obj . args)

-Function create new JavaScript instance of an object.
+Function that creates new JavaScript instance of an object.
 ```

 ## new-library